Welcome to the Ultimate Guide to Solar Panels in Delaware

 Delaware Solar Tax Credits

 Delaware lacks any tax credits for solar power.
 Given the strength of the state’s performance payments and rebates, we can’t raise too much of a stink about the lack of a tax credit here.
 That said, every little bit does count, and we certainly wouldn’t complain if a solar tax credit were added to bring your costs down even more.

-Solar power is looking sunny indeed here!
-With the RPS’s built-in purchase program backing a strong SREC market and solar power rebates available across the state, Delaware boasts huge up-front discounts, low year 1 costs, and one of the shortest payback timeframes in the country.
+Solar power is looking sunny here, indeed!
+Though there is always room for improvement — (cough, cough) property tax exemption — we’re pretty happy with Delaware’s legislators.
+With the RPS’s built-in purchase program backing a strong SREC market and solar power rebates available across the state, Delaware boasts huge up-front discounts, low year one costs, and one of the shortest payback timeframes in the country.
 This is one of the easiest “A” marks we’ve ever given out.